 This is a question of fact, to be evaluated from the viewpoint of an ordinary consumer.
 "The commercial impression that a mark conveys must be viewed through the eyes of a consumer."
 DuoProSS Meditech Corp. v.
-Inviro Medical Devices, Ltd., 695 F.3d 1247, 103 USPQ2d 1753, 1757 (Fed.
+Inviro Medical Devices, Ltd., 695 F. 3d 1247, 103 USPQ2d 1753, 1757 (Fed.
 Cir.
 2012), quoted in Hana Fin., Inc. v.
-Hana Bank, 574 U.S. 418, 113 USPQ2d 1365, 1367 (2015), cited in Jack Wolfskin Ausrustung Fur Draussen GmbH & Co.
+Hana Bank, 574 U.S. 418, 135 S. Ct.
+907, 113 USPQ2d 1365, 1367 (2015), cited in Jack Wolfskin Ausrustung Fur Draussen GmbH & Co.
 KGAA v.
 New Millennium Sports, S.L.U., 797 F.3d 1363, 116 USPQ2d 1129, 1133 (Fed.
 Cir.
 2015).
 These consumers, unfamiliar with registrations on the Principal Register, may see an applicant's addition of his previously registered matter as a significant change from the mark as originally filed.
 Indeed, an applicant may own scores of previously registered marks, any one of which could be appended to the root mark as originally filed.
-The mark as originally filed could thereby serve as a placeholder for later amendments bearing "little resemblance to the mark as originally filed."43
+The mark as originally filed could thereby serve as a placeholder for later amendments bearing "little resemblance to the mark as originally filed."

-Consequently, we hold that previous registration of matter added in a proposed amendment is not an exception to the rule against material alteration; it is a factor to be considered in determining whether the alteration is material.
+Consequently, we have held in a companion appeal brought by Applicant, In re Greenwood, No. 87168719, \\USPQ2d \\(TTAB 2020), that previous registration of matter added in a proposed amendment is not an exception to the rule against material alteration; it is a factor to be considered in determining whether the alteration is material.
 The dicta in Nationwide suggesting otherwise has been superseded by the evolution of the applicable Trademark Rules and case law, with the result that the current state of the law is consistent with that taken in LaBatt.
 In this respect, an applicant's ownership of a previously registered mark is like other factors to be considered.
 See In re Vienna Sausage Mfg.
 Co., 16 USPQ2d 2044, 2047 (TTAB 1990) ("The question of whether a new search is necessitated by the amendment is a factor to be considered but is not the determining element of whether or not to accept the amendment."); LaBatt, 26 USPQ2d at 1078 ("Whether republication would be required is only one consideration in the determination of whether a mark has been materially changed.").

-D. Application of the Law Regarding Material Alteration to the Present Case
+D. Application to the Present Case

-Applying these principles to this case, we agree with the Examining Attorney that Applicant's proposed amendment, adding THE LEE GREENWOOD COLLECTION, would materially alter his original applied-for mark, GOD BLESS THE USA.
-Material alteration issues arise most frequently when an applicant seeks to add new material to his proposed mark.
-Pierce Foods, 230 USPQ at 308 n.2.
-As Pierce Foods demonstrates, adding even one word-such as the house mark PIERCE-to the mark in the original application can present "a materially different mark."
+Applying this holding to the present case, we agree with the Examining Attorney that Applicant's proposed amendment, adding THE LEE GREENWOOD COLLECTION, would materially alter his original applied-for mark, PROUD TO BE AN AMERICAN.
+Material alteration issues arise most frequently when an applicant seeks to add new material to his mark.
+Pierce Foods, 230 USPQ at 308 n.
+2. As Pierce Foods demonstrates, adding even one word-such as the house mark PIERCE-to the mark in the original application can present "a materially different mark."
 Id. at 308.

-In this case, adding Applicant's "house mark," THE LEE GREENWOOD COLLECTION, would create an even greater difference in the sight and sound of the original proposed mark.
-The additional four words would appear prominently as the first part of Applicant's proposed mark, the part that "is most likely to be impressed upon the mind of a purchaser and remembered."
+In this case, adding Applicant's "house mark," THE LEE GREENWOOD COLLECTION, would create an even greater difference in the sight and sound of the original applied-for mark.
+The additional four words would appear prominently as the first part of Applicant's mark, the part that "is most likely to be impressed upon the mind of a purchaser and remembered."
 In re Aquitaine Wine USA, LLC, 126 USPQ2d 1181, 1185 (TTAB 2018) (quoting Presto Prods.
 Inc. v.
 Nice-Pak Prods., Inc., 9 USPQ2d 1895, 1897 (TTAB 1988)).
 And the additional seven syllables would create a noticeably different pronunciation.